-Budgerigars are highly nomadic.
-They generally fly north during winter, covering significant distances as they migrate.
-Flocks follow rainfall and seasonally abundant seeding grasses.
-Flocks normally range from 3 to 100 birds, but after rainfall can number many thousands!
 Budgies inhabit savannas, grasslands, open forests, grassy woodlands and farmland.
-Because they need to drink each day, they’re usually found nearby water.
+Because they need to drink each day, they’re usually found near water.

-Budgerigars typically drink during the morning, lapping up to 5.5% of their body weight daily!
-But, living in an arid environment, they’re very 'water hardy'.
-If there’s no standing water nearby, they will drink early morning dew and ‘bathe’ in wet grass.
+Budgerigars typically drink during the morning, consuming up to 5.5% of their body weight daily!
+But living in an arid environment they’re very 'water hardy'.
+If there’s no standing water nearby, they'll drink early morning dew and ‘bathe’ in wet grass.